gromacs/gromacs/docs/user-guide/mdp-options.rst

    vector.
 For determining the COM, all atoms in the group are put at their periodic image which is closest to :mdp:`pull-group1-pbcatom`.
-A value of 0 means that the middle atom (number wise) is used.
+A value of 0 means that the middle atom (number wise) is used, which is only safe for small groups.
+   :ref:`gmx grompp` checks that the maximum distance from the reference atom (specifically chosen, or not) to the other atoms in the group is not too large.
 This parameter is not used with :mdp:`pull-coord1-geometry` cylinder.
 A value of -1 turns on cosine weighting, which is useful for a group of molecules in a periodic system, *e.g.* a water slab (see Engin et al. J. Chem.
 Phys.
 B